Philadelphia Wind Damage Insurance Claim Lawyers

 Your insurance company will ask you to provide your basic demographic information and details about the damage.
 Especially if the damage is costly, your insurance company will most likely have an insurance adjuster contact you.
 The adjuster is there to determine the value of your claim.

 Prepare yourself for several questions regarding your claim.
-The insurance adjuster’s job is to make sure the insurance companies only pays for what they have to by law.
+The insurance adjuster’s job is to make sure the insurance companies only pay for what they have to by law.
 Insurance companies may also require you to show proof for whatever insurance payouts you feel entitled to receive.
 Insurance adjusters will try to get you to settle your claim.
 The insurance adjusters are there for the insurance company and trying to save them money.
 They do NOT have your best interests in mind.
 In short, never agree to a settlement offer that you are not comfortable with.

 If you feel that you are not getting the full amount that you feel entitled to, do not accept payment.
-If an offer from the insurance adjustor does not feel fair, or if you just need assistance navigating the insurance claims processes, do not hesitate to contact Freundlich & Littman, LLC to review your options.
+If an offer from the insurance adjuster does not feel fair, or if you just need assistance navigating the insurance claims processes, do not hesitate to contact Freundlich & Littman, LLC to review your options.
 Insurance companies have a lot of weight in the legal world.
 They have adjusters and attorneys on their side.
 Why not get someone on your side to look out for your best interests today.

 Dangers of Public Adjusters After High Winds